Its-Fake/hyprland-dotfiles-f12/README.md

 For Firefox / Thunderbird you can also use https://github.com/Frewacom/pywalfox

-(For Thunderbird it didnt work for me yet, i will try to fix it at some point)

 ### Discord Pywal theme
 If you want your discord styled with pywal colors i recommend the following: